AndriyGo/SmartLogMacro/README.md

 ## ⚠️ Limitations

-SmartLog is designed to be simple and effective out of the box.
+SmartLogMacro is designed to be simple and effective out of the box.
 The current version intentionally keeps the scope focused, but here are a few known limitations:

 1. **No trailing closure support for `customLoggingFunction`**
    You must pass the logging function directly (e.g. `Crashlytics.crashlytics().log`).
 Trailing closures are not currently supported.